 Our work on the new Berkeley initially concentrated on a modern version of the SE328, featuring a two-stroke engine powering the front wheels.

 With the design work and technical specification set, the car scored well in consumer feedback clinics.
-There are no plans in place to produce the new SE328 but many of its components are shared with our new Berkeley Bandit models.
+There are plans to produce a highly limited edition run of the new SE328 as many of its components are shared with our new Berkeley Bandit models.

 Our Berkeley SE328 concept model features a 2-stroke engine.
 Using the latest direct injection technology, the 2-cylinder engine produces 164bhp in a unit weighing only 42kg and is coupled to a CVT transmission driving the front wheels.